 Magic 5 Goggles

-You don’t need custom goggles, but if you’ve had trouble finding a pair that fits your facial features just right (or you court custom everything), Magic 5 goggles might be worth the extra investment.
+You don’t need custom goggles, but if you’ve had trouble finding a pair that fits your facial features just right (or you want custom everything), Magic 5 goggles might be worth the extra investment.
 Using advanced 3D printing and crazy-cool camera phone software technology, Magic 5 is able to scan your face and create a custom pair of goggles in as little as one week.
 Their proprietary technology creates a 3D scan of your face (most importantly the eye sockets) and then builds custom gaskets that fit snugly in your eye sockets with almost no suction needed.
 Once properly set up with the included nose bridge, the goggles are leak proof and offer incredible vision in the open water.
 The only drawback is that they take a little getting used to for fans of bigger goggles and might cause a slight pain in the eye sockets during the first few uses (similar to Swedish setups).

 Budget Triathlon Upgrade for the Bike